Audrey0109/Seoul_Bike/README.md

  [Go to the study](../main/Seoul_Bike_Data_Project_VRAI.ipynb)

  ## Usage
- The Flask API is in the last part of the notebook "7.
-Flask".
+ The Flask API is in the notebook "Flask_application.ipynb".

  First, after opening the notebook, you need to put some files in the “content” folder :
   - You have to put the files index_accueil.html, model_grad_boosting_reg.pkl and df_bike2.pkl